 Fall arrest systems may not be the top way to prevent falls, but they can still be effective.
 The key to making fall arrest systems a safe option is to train workers on how to use their fall protection PPE correctly.
 Without training, workers may use gear incorrectly, putting them at greater risk.

-The very bottom of the hierarchy is administrative controls.
+The very bottom of the fall protection hierarchy is administrative controls.
 These are work practices and procedures that are meant to give workers a “heads up” about a hazard.
 However, they do not provide any physical means of protection or prevention.

 Administrative controls like warning lines, safety monitors, and control lines are best when used in combination with other fall protection methods.
 By themselves, administrative controls are easy to overlook, which is why they are considered the least effective fall protection method.

 Using the Fall Protection Hierarchy

 The fall protection hierarchy of controls is a great tool to use when you are identifying and prioritizing your fall protection needs.
 Contact EDGE Fall Protection to help you determine the best fall protection solutions and to find customized packages to meet your needs.